ldellisola/ITBA/BIE-AAG/08 - Pushdown Automata.md

 - $Z_0 \in G$ is the initial pushdown store symbol.
 - $F\subseteq Q$ is a set of final states.

+A **Pushdown Store** is a stack where we store symbols and we can only  read or obtain the top symbol.
+Also this store is not empty at the start because it contains $Z_0$.

+The transition function $\delta$  tells us that according to the current state, current input and the top of the pushdown store we are deciding to which state we are moving and what we are storing in the pushdown store.
+We can represent this transition function in two ways:

+In this example we are going from state $S$ to state $A$ with input $a$ and pushdown store $b$.
+In the end we will store the symbol $c$ in the pushdown store.

+- Formal Notation:
+  $$
+  \delta(S,a,b) = \{(A,c)\}
+  $$

+- State Diagram:
+  $$
+  S \overset {a,b/c} \longrightarrow A
+  $$

 The **configuration of a pushdown automaton** $R:(q,w,\alpha) \in Q \times \Sigma^* \times G^*$  where:

 - $q$ is the current state.